microsoft/angle/README.md

 This version adds support for Windows Phone 8.0 and Windows 8.0 WinRT Store Apps using precompiled shaders.
 For sample code, see samples/RotatingCube

-samples/RotatingCube/RotatingCubeWinRT is a Windows 8.0 Store App in C++ samples/RotatingCube/RotatingCubeWinRTXaml is a Windows 8.0 Store App in XAML/C++ samples/RotatingCube/RotatingCubeWP8 is a Windows Phone 8.0 App in C++ samples/RotatingCube/RotatingCubeWP8Xaml is a Windows Phone 8.0 App in Xaml/C++
+* samples/RotatingCube/RotatingCubeWinRT is a Windows 8.0 Store App in C++
+* samples/RotatingCube/RotatingCubeWinRTXaml is a Windows 8.0 Store App in XAML/C++
+* samples/RotatingCube/RotatingCubeWP8 is a Windows Phone 8.0 App in C++
+* samples/RotatingCube/RotatingCubeWP8Xaml is a Windows Phone 8.0 App in Xaml/C++

-Please note that you must precompile shaders for Windows 8.0 Store (WinRT) and Windows Phone 8.0 apps.
+**Please note that you must precompile shaders for Windows 8.0 Store (WinRT) and Windows Phone 8.0 apps.
 There is a shader compiler for these versions in src/winrtcompiler.
-Please see the README file for usage.
+Please see the README file for usage.**

 For WinRT Apps, the prefered platform is now Windows 8.1 with Visual Studio 2013.
-The Windows 8.1 versions do not require the shaders to be precompiled as runtime shader compilation is support.
+The Windows 8.1 versions do not require the shaders to be precompiled as runtime shader compilation is now supported.
 Please see the following samples:

-samples/RotatingCube/RotatingCubeWinRT_2013 is a Windows 8.1 Store App in C++ samples/RotatingCube/RotatingCubeWinRTXaml_2013 is a Windows 8.1 Store App in XAML/C++
+* samples/RotatingCube/RotatingCubeWinRT_2013 is a Windows 8.1 Store App in C++
+* samples/RotatingCube/RotatingCubeWinRTXaml_2013 is a Windows 8.1 Store App in XAML/C++

 ANGLE